Dan Beard Merit Badge Challenge

 Completing the Merit Badge

 There are 5 requirements you must complete to earn the merit badge.
-We will discuss all of them together and for #3, you will create an animation of your own which is a big task you need to accomplish.
+We will discuss all of them together during our first class and for #3, you will create an animation of your own which is a big task that you need to accomplish.

-For our first meeting, we will be concentrating on learning about the 12 Principles of Animation.
-The link to the video is below the image with the numbers.
-Please watch this before our first Zoom meeting.
+For our first meeting, we will be concentrating on learning about the 12 Principles of Animation by Alan Becker.
+Please watch this before our first Saturday meeting.
 It is about 30 minutes long.
-After the Zoom meeting, you will need to decide which of the 2 principles you want to demonstrate.
-Then you will make a cartoon type story board that outlines what your video is going to do.
-Both of these are due before the 2nd day we meet on Zoom.
+During our first meeting, you will need to decide which of the 2 principles you want to demonstrate.
+Then you will make a cartoon type story board that outlines what your video is going to do and email that to me at email@example.com.
+The cartoon is due before the 2nd day we meet.
 I will review your 2 choices and your cartoon panel drawing and make some suggestions over email.
 Please keep the scope of your animation short and simple.
 I’ll help you know whether you are on the right track, if it is going to be too much work, or if it will be too little.

 - Cell Animation – Hand-drawn (Disney) [very hard]